scanoss/sbom-workbench/README.md

 ### Troubleshooting

-SCANOSS Audit Workbench uses [node-gyp](https://www.npmjs.com/package/node-gyp) to compile SQLite3 native module.
+SBOM Workbench uses [node-gyp](https://www.npmjs.com/package/node-gyp) to compile SQLite3 native module.
 This module uses "node-pre-gyp" to download the prebuilt binary for your platform instead you need build from source.
 In case it does not exist for your platform, node-gyp going to build it.